stochasticHydroTools/SlenderBody/docs/Installation.rst

             icpc -O3 -Wall -shared EndedCrossLinkers.cpp -o EndedCrossLinkedNetwork.so     -L/($SLENDERROOT)/Fortran/ -lFortranHeap -std=c++11 -fPIC -fopenmp -llapack -lblas -llapacke `python3 -m pybind11 --includes`

           where (SLENDERROOT) is the location of installation.
 Make sure that ($SLENDERROOT)/Fortran is also added to your LD_LIBRARY_PATH.
+        - The file `VectorMethods.cpp <https://github.com/stochasticHydroTools/SlenderBody/blob/b0982fcad18dddf88f04dc82c41dadb47c5f25c9/Python/cppmodules/VectorMethods.cpp#L3>`_ is set up to use LAPACKE and CBLAS.
+If you compile using Intel's MKL, then simply comment lines 3 and 4 and uncomment line 18.

    4) Run the python scripts in Python/Examples.
 For example,